MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMTaskSequenceManualPhasedDeployment.md

 ## DESCRIPTION

-Starting in version 2002, use this cmdlet to create a phased deployment for a task sequence.
+Use this cmdlet to create a phased deployment for a task sequence.
 Before you use this cmdlet, add new customized deployment phases with the cmdlet [New-CMTaskSequencePhase](New-CMTaskSequencePhase.md).

+For more information, see [Create phased deployments with Configuration Manager](/mem/configmgr/osd/deploy-use/create-phased-deployment-for-task-sequence).

+> [!NOTE]
+> Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
+For more information, see [getting started](/powershell/sccm/overview).

 ## EXAMPLES